fuog/team-dotfiles/README.md

 ### ZSH Usage

-No Oh-my-zsh is used but zplug. oh-my-zsh is in some cases sourced where i found the scripts usefull
+- No Oh-my-zsh is used but zplug.
+- Oh-my-zsh stuff is in some cases sourced where i found the scripts usefull
+- every external dependency sould be checked and skiped if not found

 ## Links